Risk Level

 The RL has the following properties:

 A single critical issue makes the RL fall in the high risk range RL ≥ Ch; similarly, a single high severity issue makes the RL fall in the moderate risk range RL ≥ Cl.
-This is the "a chain is as strong as its weakest link" property.
-This is true for issues on a single project.
+In accordance with the principle that "a chain is as strong as its weakest link," this holds true for issues within a project.

-Also, if a issue changes to a higher severity, the RL should increase: more severe issues implies higher risk.
+Also, if an issue changes to a higher severity, the RL should increase: more severe issues imply higher risk.

-No issue, no risk: RL(∅) = 0.
-When no issues found but analyses were run, risk level is zero.
-Note: When no analysis available for project, then RL is undefined, NOT zero.
+No issues, No Risk: RL(∅) = 0.
+When no issues were detected but analyses were run, the risk level is 0.
+Note: When no analysis is available for a project, then RL is undefined, NOT zero.

-Averaged risk across projects is meaningful: For convenience, the RL for a group of projects, or for the organization could be computed using a weighted average on the RL of the projects.
+Averaged risk: For convenience, the RL for a group of projects, or for the organization could be computed using a weighted average on the RL of the projects.

 Configuration

-The relative weights for each issue type and severity, and the weight of each project in the global risk for the organization or project could be edited in the xygeni.risk-level.yml
+The relative weights for each issue type and severity, and the weight of each project in the global risk for the organization or project can be modified in the xygeni.risk-level.yml

 configuration file.

-The cutoff values for each risk category could be configured as well:
+The cutoff values for each risk category can be configured as well:

 Last updated